 LOVE named “Book of the Decade” by London’s Magic Circle in their May 29, 2019 Magic Circular review.
 “How to Make Love the Steve Spill Way is one of the...

+Currently SOLD OUT!
 "I just finished reading Magic is My Weed andI l loved it!
-The opening chapters are a great informal history / biographical section that contains a HUGE amount of wisdom...
+The opening chapters are a great informal history / biographical section that contains a HUGE...

 “Regardless of your age or magic experience, if you’ve ever thought about magic as a profession, you need this book.
 Highly recommended.”
 Michael Close “Assassin is just too good to...